powsybl/pypowsybl/docs/user_guide/sensitivity.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Alternatively zones can also be created with weighted injections defined in ucte GLSK files.
 Two ways of creating zones are available.
-The first one use a glsk file and create a list of Zone objects with all the areas defined within :
+The first one use a glsk file and create a list of Zone objects with all the areas defined within:

 .. code-block:: python